PetrochukM/PyTorch-NLP/README.md

 ## Usage

 PyTorch-NLP is designed to be intuitive, linear in thought and easy to use.
+Below we present examples:

 - Load FastText, state-of-the-art English **word vectors**.